 How should you react to an emergency vehicle?

 We’ve all been there: sat in slow-moving rush hour traffic or at traffic lights, and you see an emergency vehicle’s blue lights become ever-brighter in your mirrors.
-We all know we obliged to get out the way, but over one third of motorists admit they aren’t clear on the current rules of how to deal with an emergency vehicle.
+We all know we obliged to get out the way, but more than one-third of motorists admit they aren’t clear on the current rules of how to deal with an emergency vehicle.

 What does the law say?